pivotal/docs-tap/scc/ootb-supply-chain-testing.md

 adds on top testing with Tekton:

 - Watching a Git Repository or local directory for changes
-- Running tests from a developer-provided Tekton orPipeline
+- Running tests from a developer-provided Tekton or Pipeline
 - Building a container image out of the source code with Buildpacks
 - Applying operator-defined conventions to the container definition
 - Deploying the application to the same cluster